RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

   (2) Span file describing trans-membrane spans of the full complex (3) Span file describing trans-membrane spans of the asymmetric unit

+Steps for generating these inputs are provided below.
+These inputs can also be found in the example_inputs/ directory

 1. PDB File: Generate a PDB file where the membrane protein structure is transformed into PDB coordinates (z-axis is membrane normal).
 This can be done either by downloading the transformed PDB directly from the PDBTM website